-6 ways to get tickets for GHIBLI MUSEUM [Tips]
+6 Ways to Get Tickets for GHIBLI MUSEUM [Tips]

 3.Try to get special ticket

-・If you have friend in neighbors of Ghibli Museum, ask them.
-If not, contact some agent.
+・If you are lucky and have a friend living close to Ghibli Museum, you should ask them.
+If not, contact some agents!

 If you couldn’t get tickets at [1.
-Official online tickets store], don’t give up.
+Official online tickets store], don’t give up yet.

-The stocks is different between English official tickets store and Japanese one.
+The stock is different between English official tickets store and Japanese one.

-Here are screenshots of English and Japanese official online tickets store at the same time.
+There are some agents that you can contact to get some Ghibli Museum tickets too.

-Japan Wonder Travel.com also help you get tickets.
+And Japan Wonder Travel.com would be happy to help you!

 Get ticket of Ghibli Museum